How to use the Configuration Manager docs

 To share feedback on the docs.microsoft.com platform, see Docs feedback.
 The platform includes all of the wrapper components such as the header, table of contents, and right menu.
 Also how the articles render in the browser, such as the font, alert boxes, and page anchors.

-The Intune docs, like most content on docs.microsoft.com, is open-sourced on GitHub.
+The Configuration Manager documentation library, like most content on docs.microsoft.com, is open-sourced on GitHub.
 This library accepts and encourages community contributions.
 For more information on how to get started, see the Contributor Guide.
 Creating a GitHub account is the only prerequisite.

 From the target article, click Edit.
 This action opens the source file in GitHub.